 NYSBA houses twenty-five (25) specialized substantive law sections as well as more than sixty (60) standing, special, and other committees including:

-The NYSBA is not the official New York Bar and is not responsible for attorney licenses or registration.
-Instead, to search for an attorney, you must use the "attorney search" feature on the New York State Unified Court System (USC) website.
+The NYSBA is not responsible for attorney licenses or registration.
+Instead, to verify an attorney's license status for practicing law in New York, you must use the "attorney search" feature on the New York State Unified Court System (USC) website.

 In addition to the "NYS Bar Association Find a Lawyer" feature, you can search for an attorney at the NYS Office of Court Administration’s (OCA) website.
 To search the UCS database for an attorney in New York, you must enter the attorney's first or last name.